bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 **Entities are objects** in our game world.
 This might include:

-- The player
+- The player.
-- The player's inventory, buffs, or active enchantments
+- The player's inventory, buffs, or active enchantments.
-- Each enemy
+- Each enemy.
-- Props in the game scene
+- Props in the game scene.
-- The camera
+- The camera.
-- The skybox
+- The skybox.
-- Particle effect clouds
+- Particle effect clouds.

 An Entity, by itself, is just an identifier; it does not store any data within it.
 In order to be useful, it needs to be associated with one or more [components](#the-c-components).